isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-october.md

 ### <a name="summary"></a>Samenvatting

-Microsoft Teams-ruimten Premium SKU voor Microsoft Teams via het Cloud Solution Provider-programma (CSP) is beschikbaar op 1 november 2020.
+Microsoft Teams-ruimten Premium SKU voor Microsoft Teams via het Cloud Solution Provider (CSP)-programma is beschikbaar op 1 november 2020.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep